 With the increased power and larger engine, several changes needed to be made in the original Spitfire mechanics.
 The car required mounting a new radiator slightly further toward the front of the engine bay.
-And, the gearbox needed to be a stronger unit, so they used the one from the Triumph Vitesse.
+The gearbox needed to be a stronger unit, so they used a four speed manual gearbox from the Triumph Vitesse.

 The front springs were upgraded to handle the extra weight, and the overall unladen weight was 1,904 lb (864 kg).